pysat/pysat/docs/instruments/testing_instruments.rst

 pysat_testing2d
 ^^^^^^^^^^^^^^^
-An instrument with satellite-like data like :py:mod:`pysat_testing`, but with a profile 2D data variable that is simillar to Radio Occultation data.
+An instrument with satellite-like data like :py:mod:`pysat_testing`, but with a 2D data variable, 'profile', that is similar to Radio Occultation data.
 See :ref:`api-pysat-testing2d` for more details.